-When engine runs, adjust throttle to achieve smooth running at approximately 1200 RPM.
+When engine runs, adjust throttle to achieve smooth running at approximately 1000 RPM.
 Deactivate Choke.
 Check Oil Pressure has risen within 5 seconds - if not, shut down.
-It is stongly advised to close choke while cranking on first attempt.
-To much choke will cause over fueling in the venturi and loss of start.
-It is strongly recommended to crank the engine to obtain oil pressure following an oil change before attempting to start.
+It is strongly advised to close choke while cranking on first attempt.
+To much choke will cause over fuelling and loss of start.
+It is strongly recommended to crank the engine to obtain oil pressure following an oil change before starting.